 The rough, yet fine particles of DE make it useful for many things… In fact, DE is commonly used to make beer, toothpaste even dynamite.
 However, although this abrasive substance can be useful, it can also pose a very serious health hazard to humans and birds when inhaled.
-So… although DE might be a better alternative than some other available pesticides, I do not recommend it for treating external parasites in poultry.
+So… although DE might be a better alternative than some other available pesticides for temporary use, I do not recommend it for treating external parasites in poultry.
 I especially do not recommend it to chicken-keepers that have pre-existing lung/breathing conditions/issues (such as Asthma and/or Allergies). 🤧 😷

-Essential oils are natural and some (like eucalyptus, tea tree, mint, Citronella and Cajput) are effective pesticides/fungicides/bactericides.
+Essential oils are natural and some (like eucalyptus, tea tree, mint, citronella and cajput) are effective pesticides/fungicides/bactericides.
 However, many essential oils (like tea tree) are very irritating when they come into contact with chickens’ skin.
 For this reason, I advise only using essential oils only as an insect deterrent in the coop and not directly on the birds.
 To use oils as a deterrent, simply put a little oil in a small spray bottle filled with water and spray on the walls/perching areas of the coop.
 It not only works well as an insect deterrent but doubles as a natural deodorizer. 💩